flaudem/ProjetDeepLearnig_IAS/README.md

 * [Metrics](#Metrics)
 * [Concepts](#Concepts)

-# About-the-project - global wheat detection
+# About the project - global wheat detection
 <p align="center"><img src="ProjetDL_images/desc.png" /></p>

 **As you have seen the picture above, the task of this competition is to predict the bounding boxes of wheat heads in different images.
 The images have a varying number of wheat heads, colors, orientations, and so on making the task more challenging.**